 The Siri Guru Granth Sahib, the living Guru of the Sikhs, is the reliable manual for sharing the secrets of Sikh music and Naad Yoga from the Gurus and great saints and sages of India.
 It encapsulates spiritual wisdom on a humanitarian level and offers a vision of unity and love.

-As it is the source of divine knowledge and the heart of the teachings, we follow and respect its instructions completely, adhering strictly to the specific raag prescribed for each shabad (poetic composition) – changing the prescription would interfere with the healing properties of the shabad, which is neither advisable nor encouraged.
+As it is the source of divine knowledge and the heart of the teachings, we follow and respect its instructions completely, adhering strictly to the specific raag prescribed for each shabad (poetic composition) – changing the prescription would interfere with the properties of the shabad and its effect on the listener, which is neither advisable nor encouraged.

-The second pillar of our teaching is the preservation of the beauty of traditional spiritual Indian music through the sounds of some of India’s most powerful musical instruments: Rabab, Saranda, Sarangi, Jori, Taus and Dilruba.
-These particular instruments are used because of their significance in relationship with the Sikh Gurus:
+The second pillar of our teaching is the preservation of the beauty of traditional spiritual Indian music through the sounds of some of India’s most powerfully expressive musical instruments: Rabab, Saranda, Sarangi, Jori, Taus and Dilruba.
+These particular instruments are used because of their significance in relation to the Sikh Gurus:

 Rabab – promoted by Guru Nanak Dev Ji; played by Bhai Mardana in accompaniment to Guru Nanak Dev Ji